ChenghaoMou/chenghaomou.github.io/posts/you-dont-need-embeddings-for-your-next-nlp-project.md

 In ByT5, the authors uses a different span corruption as the training objective and unblanced encoder-decoder (emphasis on encoder) to help model understand byte sequences.

-As for Charformer, the authors designed a trainable module to, at each position of
+As for Charformer, the authors designed a trainable module to score different segmentations at that position in the byte sequence.
+Consequently, the model can learn the best byte-level segmentations on the fly and end-to-end.
+To the outside, it reads bytes but internally, it understands token-level boundaries.

+## Thoughts
+Models are going bigger and smaller.
+The upper limit of those models are our best hope and the lower ones are our best day-to-day tools for those who like me don't have access to crazy number of GPUs.
+Let me know what you think of this post and any feedback is welcome!

+Not all papers included code when publishing, so I have a small [repo](https://github.com/ChenghaoMou/embeddings/) for reimplementing them on my weekends, if you have any interesting ideas let me know as well!